Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 To continue with cloning, you would:
 - Open Git Bash (GitPod's 'Terminal')
 - Change the current working directory to the location where you want the cloned directory to be made. (e.g. /workspace/clone_test )
-- Type git clone, and then paste thr url copied from above, either GitHub CLI or HTTPS.
+- Type git clone, and then paste the url copied from above, either GitHub CLI or HTTPS.
  ```git clone https://github.com/mikedjgreen/MSP3_club_membership.git```
 Press Enter.
 Your local clone will be created.